RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 If you have Dolphin already installed, skip to Section II {: .notice--info}

-1. Download the latest Dolphin beta version, but **not a stable version, as these are very outdated!**.
+1. Download the latest Dolphin beta version, but **not a stable version as these are very outdated!**
 2. Extract the .7z file using a program like 7Zip or WinRAR.
-3. Start Dolphin
+3. Start Dolphin.
 4. Press on `Tools` -> `Perform Online System Update` -> Choose your region
 ![Perform Online System Update](/images/Dolphin_RC24/1.jpg)